- October 22, 2021: Updated default if employee count is unknown, “1000” changed to “100.”

-Large organizations typically have more domains, more machines, and a greater network presence than smaller companies.
-As a result, they generally have more Compromised Systems and Diligence findings.
+Large organizations typically have more domains, more machines, and a greater network presence than smaller ones.
+As a result, they generally have more Compromised Systems, User Behavior, and Diligence findings.
+Risk vector grades are normalized based on an organization's size to ensure ratings are fairly calculated for large companies and avoid favoring or penalizing companies because of their relative size.

-A weight (severity) is assigned to each risk vector, as outlined in the risk categories and risk vectors overview.
-Risk vectors are assigned a letter grade, and then normalized.
-These methods ensure the security rating of a large company is comparable to that of a small company or vice versa.
+These methods ensure the security rating of a large company is comparable to that of a small company and vice versa.

 Normalization by Risk Type